isawnyu/geocollider/README.md

 Then run `bundle update`, and add `require geocollider`.

 There are some sample command-line ruby scripts in the `bin/` directory that use Geocollider for aligning various kinds of data.

-## Organization

-Superclass:

-- provides interface
-- does name normalization
-- does geospatial comparison

-Subclass:

-- does geospatial normalization

-Example subclasses:

-- Generic CSV/TSV class?
-- PleiadesParser
-- TGNParser
-- GeoNamesParser
-- OSMParser

-Parser:

-- `parse(filename)` - returns hash of `names->places` and `places->data`
-- `compare(names, places, filename, csv)` - returns matches against names/places from parsing filename
-- `download(filename)` - eventually, so this won't be in Makefiles and the like
-  - (how) do we want to persist this?

-Place:

-- `id` - identifier string
-- `point` - eventually also have `polygon`
-- `additional_metadata` - hash, each key will be a column in CSV output
-- `type` - type of place? for type filtering inside `compare`?

-Driver:

-- takes two instances
-- runs .parse(filename) on first
-- passes results of first to second so we can parse-and-compare (instead of having to do full parse on each and keep both in memory)

-Levels of geospatial comparison complexity:

-1. point<->point distance threshold
-2. bbox<->point containment
-3. polygon<->point containment
-4. polygon<->polygon relationships